 Here, the epithelial surface markers of the circulating tumor cells can are used as biomarkers including EpCAM, EGFR, HER2, and MUC1.

-– Immunofluorescence: These biochips can be substitutes for large and costly Fluorescence-activated cell sorting (FACS) machines.
+– Immunofluorescence: These microfluidics biochips can be substituted for large and costly Fluorescence-activated cell sorting (FACS) machines.
 Here, the CTCs should be tagged with antibodies and fluorescent tags and sorted based on the fluorescent signal.

 CTC enrichment is just the beginning.
 Upon enrichment, CTCs need to be characterized to identify the origin and extract genetic data.
 Common methods are PCR, ELISA, and cytometry.
 Isothermal and non-isothermal nucleic acid amplification methods such as PCR are easily integrable with microfluidic chips.
 Some approaches hinge upon amplifying specific mRNA in cell-free media while others require amplification after cell lysis.
 Depending on the technique, one or several microfluidic sample preparation chips might be needed.
 Recently, electrochemical readout techniques such as electrochemical impedance spectroscopy (EIS) have also gained attention.

 Microfluidic approaches allow gentle isolation of live cells and thus enable many downstream analyses that rely on captured live CTCs.